 Frost is automatically eliminated from the evaporator of the refrigerator compartment every time the motor compressor stops, during normal use.
 The defrost water drains out through a trough into a special container at the back of the appliance, over the motor compressor, where it evaporates.

 It is important to periodically clean the defrost water drain hole in the middle of the refrigerator compartment channel to prevent the water overflowing and dripping onto the food inside.

 Defrosting the freezer

-Never use sharp metal tools to scrape off frost as you could damage the appliance.
+Never use sharp metal tools to scrape off frost from the evaporator as you could damage it.
 Do not use a mechanical device or any artificial means to speed up the thawing process other than those recommended by the manufacturer.
 A temperature rise of the frozen food packs, during defrosting, may shorten their safe storage life.

-- When defrosting is completed, dry the interior thoroughly and refit the plug.
+- When defrosting is completed, dry the interior thoroughly.

 - Switch on the appliance.

-- Reload the previously removed food into the compartment.
+After three hours reload the previously removed food into the freezer compartment.